rust-lang/book/nostarch/chapter07.md

     └── main.rs
 ```

-The crate root file, in this case *src/main.rs*, contains:
+The crate root file in this case is *src/main.rs*, and it contains:

 Filename: src/main.rs